Vijaysimhasathuluri/sql-datawarehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me

-Hi there!
+This Hi there!
 I'm **Vijaysimha Sathuluri**.
 I’m a Data Engineer to share knowledge and make working with data enjoyable and engaging!
 Thankyou

 ---